LionelKarlen/tauri-android-docker/readme.md

 It's probably a good idea to fork your own version if you're considering to go this route.
 Feel free to use this as a starting point, suggestions and prs are also always welcome.

-I myself based this on https://github.com/alvr/alpine-android and https://github.com/bell-sw/Liberica
+I based this on https://github.com/alvr/alpine-android and https://github.com/bell-sw/Liberica